jeka-dev/jeka/README.md

     jerkar

 This will interpole resources (replacing ${version} by a timestamp everywhere), compile, run unit tests, create jars and package the distrib in zip file.
-Tis command is equivalent to `jerkar doDefault` : when no method specified, Jerkar invoke the `doDefault` method.
+This command is equivalent to `jerkar doDefault` : when no method specified, Jerkar invoke the `doDefault` method.

 ---
 To launch a SonarQube analysis along test coverage and producing javadoc: